Hipólito Unanue: Early life

 and Manuela Pavón y Salgado, both from creole families.
 He studied philosophy and law in a seminary in Arequipa.
 In 1777, Unanue moved to Lima to study natural sciences.
 He studied in Universidad Nacional Mayor de San Marcos where he received his bachelor's degree in 1783, graduated in 1786 and became a professor at the same university, establishing his name as an eminent physician.
 He was one of the founders of Sociedad Académica de Amantes del País in 1790.

-Unanue was Minister of Finance of Peru on three times: 1821-1823, 1823-1824 and 1824-1825.
+Unanue was Minister of Finance of Peru three times: 1821-1823, 1823-1824 and 1824-1825.
 His contributions to Peruvian science were "largely forgotten," during the turbulent period of Peruvian independence.